fredzhangaranz/ai-insight/api.md

   - Indicates that no cached insights were found.
   - The response will have no body.

-#### **2.2 Generate Generate Analysis Plan**
+#### **2.2 Get or Generate Analysis Plan**

 - **Endpoint:** `POST /ai/generate-query`
-- **Description:** This is the main AI workhorse endpoint.
-It takes a user's question and the form context, and asks the AI to generate a complete analysis plan in a single call.
-This plan includes a step-by-step explanation of its thinking, the executable SQL query, and a suggested chart type.
+- **Description:** This is a smart endpoint that acts as the single source for retrieving an AI-generated analysis plan.
+It uses a cache-first strategy.
+Its behavior is determined by the `regenerate` flag in the request body.

 - **Request:**